Mohammed-Farhan/Mohammed-Farhan.github.io/README.md

 * ### TRINGAM | Software Engineer (Feb 2022-Present)

-      Working on Front-End of the Company Application using Flutter and creating user interfaces from scratch and integrating it with Back-End.
-      Made the complete application responsive and and Designed scripts for parsing JSON data as perthe requirements using JavaScript, Python.
-      Helped fixed code issues for other developers, optimised the code quality and maintained documentation forfuture references.
+      Working on Front-End of the Company Application using Flutter and creating user interfaces from scratch and integrating it with Back-End.Made the complete application responsive and and Designed scripts for parsing JSON data as perthe requirements using JavaScript, Python.Helped fixed code issues for other developers, optimised the code quality and maintained documentation forfuture references.

 * ### CHEGG INDIA | Subject Matter Expert (Aug 2021-Feb 2022)